sburns/sburns.github.com/_posts/2014-05-03-cortical-tractography-recipe.md

 <img width="75%" class="centered" src="/assets/img/FA_montage.png">

-These screenshots with taken with `fslview_bin`.
-On the left is the FA image.
+These screenshots were taken with `fslview_bin`.
+On the left is the fractional anisotropy (FA) image.
 In FA images, values varies between 0 & 1 where 0 represents purely isotropic water diffusion.
-Picture how a golf ball might bounce around in a basketball--it could go anywhere.
+Picture how a golf ball might bounce around inside a basketball--it could go anywhere.
 Where the FA image is brightest (towards 1), there is one specific direction that water is likely to diffuse (like rolling a golf ball down a paper-towel rod, there isn't much place else for it to go).
 FA is typically highest in large fiber bundles such as the corpus callosum (the axonal bundles connecting the two hemispheres).
 The right image is color-coded by diffusion direction.
 Green is Anterior-Posterior, Red is Left-Right & Blue is Inferior-Superior (head-foot).
 The color intensity in this image is modulated by the FA value.

 Its very important to look at these images for quality assurance.
 In the right image, we want to make sure our gradient table is correct and that we haven't flipped two dimensions.
 If this were the case, the image would look the same but colors would be switched.
 In the pure FA image, we're looking for smearing and other ugly artifacts which typically denote large amounts of motion.

 #### Generating PDFs

 At this point we have a motion- & artifact-corrected image (`dti_ecc.nii.gz`), the corrected gradient table (`bvecs`), the gradient values (`bvals`), and a mask of the non-diffusion-weighted image (`nodif_brain_mask.nii.gz`).
 If we were smart, we'd use `bedpostx` out of the box to generate PDFs of the diffusion direction and get on with tractography.
-Unfortunately, `bedpostx` takes about 20 minutes per slice and typically datasets will contain between 40 and 50 slices so this process takes about 15 hours of compute.
+Unfortunately, `bedpostx` takes about 20 minutes per slice and typical datasets contain between 40 and 50 slices so this process takes about 15 hours of compute time.
 Fortunately, it's an **extremely** parallelizable task.
 So the following script exactly mimics FSL 5's `bedpostx` but can run with a linear speedup based on the amount of processors on your machine.

 ```bash
 $ cat ./bedpostx.sh